 |Fear of Children||Fear of Specific Objects|

-Rescue dogs that display violent or nervous behaviour more than usual have most likely been neglected, endured a traumatic experience or has not adequately been socialized at a young age.
+Rescue dogs that display violent or nervous behavior more than usual have likely been neglected endured a traumatic experience, or not adequately socialized at a young age.

-Most likely, a rescue dog will require obedience training with a trainer who specializes in training abused dogs.
 You may be capable of managing your dog’s anxiety with care.
 Talk to your vet about the appropriate course of action.
+Most likely, a rescue dog will require obedience training with a trainer specializing in training abused dogs.

 Illness and Injury can cause your French Bulldog to be aggressive.

 Several medical conditions can cause your dog to become violent.
-Whenever a dog that has not shown any signs of aggression unexpectedly starts to growl, snap or bite, it could be triggered by injury or sickness.
+WheAg that has not shown any signs of aggression unexpectedly starts to growl, snap or bite, which would be triggered by injury or sickness.

-Your unexpectedly aggressive dog might have illness or injury that causes significant discomfort and anxiety.
+Your unexpectedly aggressive dog might have an illness or injury that causes significant discomfort and anxiety.
 Pain is the most frequent cause of dog aggression.
-Several potential causes of pain involve inflammation, bone fracture, internal injuries, multiple tumours and puncture wounds.
+Several potential causes of pain involve inflammation, bone fracture, internal injuries, multiple tumors, and puncture wounds.

-Certain illnesses can affect your dog’s personality, leading to seemingly irrational behaviour.
-Brain diseases or tumours and neurological shifts in older dogs can contribute to the development of aggression.
+Certain illnesses can affect your dog’s personality, leading to seemingly irrational behavior.
+Brain diseases, tumors, and neurological shifts in older dogs can contribute to the development of aggression.

-Giving your dog medicine when you suspect it’s in pain or discomfort may help its behaviour.
-Though if your dog is ill, you’ll need to learn what is wrong with them before you undertake any therapy.
+Giving your dog medicine when you suspect it’s in pain or discomfort may help its behavior.
+If your dog is ill, you’ll need to learn what is wrong with them before undertaking any therapy.

-Possessiveness can cause your French Bulldog to be aggressive.
+Possessiveness can cause your French Bulldog to have aggression.

-Possession aggression or property protection happens if a dog possesses its food, toys, bed, yard, or other items of interest.
-Dogs that demonstrate possession hostility may snarl if someone comes to his food bowl or gets too close when playing with their favourite toy.
+Possession aggression or property protection happens if a dog possesses food, toys, bed, yard, or other items of interest.
+Dogs that demonstrate possession hostility may snarl if someone comes to their food bowl or gets too close when playing with their favorite toy.

-A dog may also attack any outsider who enters your house, which is the domain of a dog.
+A dog may also attack any outsider who enters your house, which is a dog’s domain.

-Aggression can differ from dog to dog and between objects; it feels it needs to protect.
+Aggression can differ between dogs and objects; it feels like it needs protection.
 It all depends on the level of value the dog has placed on its items.
 Your dog may not mind, for example, if you pat it while it is enjoying its toy, but it could turn and bite at you if you do the same thing while they are eating.